Head: Dave Fuller

 The school has a dedicated SEND coordinator and provides support for students with special educational needs and disabilities.
 Support includes individual learning plans, exam access arrangements, and pastoral care.

-Enter your postcode to see directions to Wilmington Grammar School for Girls
+Enter your postcode to see directions to Wilmington (Girls)

 Nearest Station: Wilmington